Toward Efficient Influence Function: Dropout as a Compression Tool: Preliminaries

 \subsection{Influence Function}

-Influence function quantifies how the model parameters change in response to upweighting a specific training data point, and how the change affects the model's performance \citep{hampel1974influence, law1986robust, koh2017understanding}.\ Formally, given an infinitesimally small $\epsilon > 0$, the upweighted empirical risk minimization problem is formulated by increasing the weight of the $k$-th training data point $z_{\text{tr}}^k = (x_{\text{tr}}^k, y_{\text{tr}}^k)$ in the loss function.\ The optimization problem is given by:
+The influence function quantifies how the model parameters change in response to upweighting a specific training data point, and how the change affects the model's performance~\citep{hampel1974influence, law1986robust, koh2017understanding}.
+Formally, given an infinitesimally small $\epsilon > 0$, the upweighted empirical risk minimization problem is formulated by increasing the weight of the $k$-th training data point $z_{\text{tr}}^k = (x_{\text{tr}}^k, y_{\text{tr}}^k)$ in the loss function.
+The optimization problem is given by:

-Let's assume the loss function is twice-differentiable and strongly convex in $\theta$, the influence of the $k$-th training data point on the empirical risk minimizer $\theta^*$ is defined as the derivative of $\theta^{(k)}(\epsilon)$ at $\epsilon=0$ \citep{koh2017understanding}:
+Assuming the loss function is twice-differentiable and strongly convex in $\theta$, the influence of the $k$-th training data point on the empirical risk minimizer $\theta^*$ is defined as the derivative of $\theta^{(k)}(\epsilon)$ at $\epsilon=0$~\citep{koh2017understanding}: